gaperton/ionic-views/docs/optimization-guidelines.md

     x |= 0b0100;
     x &= 0b1011;

-## DO NOT: Use functions instead of hashmaps and arrays to save heap memory
+## DO NOT: Use switch instead of hashmaps

 The following constant defined in the application will take about 7*8 ~ 64 bytes of heap.
 Literal strings are being allocated in the separate literal storage during the parsing phase.